|CERNER / EPIC MNEMONIC:||C STOOL|

-The test includes the isolation and identification of Salmonella species, Shigella species, Aeromonas species, and/or Plesiomonasshigelloides; susceptibility testing, if appropriate.
+The test includes the isolation and identification of Salmonella species, Shigella species, Aeromonas species, Plesiomonas shigelloides and/or E. coli 0157:H7d; susceptibility testing, if appropriate.
 The test also includes an assay for the presence of Campylobacter species.
-Yersinia species, Vibrio species, and/or Escherichia coli O157:H7 cultures will be performed ONLY if specifically requested.
+Yersinia species and Vibrio species cultures will be performed ONLY if specifically requested.

-The request for isolation of Vibrio species, Yersinia species, and/or Escherichia coli O157:H7 MUST be specified on the requisition.
+The request for isolation of Vibrio species and Yersinia species MUST be specified on the requisition.

-Negative for Salmonella spp., Shigella spp., Campylobacter spp., Aeromonas spp., and Plesiomonas spp.
+Negative for Salmonella spp., Shigella spp., Campylobacter spp., Aeromonas spp., Plesiomonas spp. and E. coli 0157.

-Specimens will routinely be screened for Salmonella species, Shigella species, Campylobacter species, Aeromonas species, and Plesiomonas species only.
-A methylene blue stain and Campylobacter screen CANNOT be performed on a rectal swab.
+Specimens will routinely be screened for Salmonella species, Shigella species, Campylobacter species, Aeromonas species, E. coli 0157d, and Plesiomonas species only.
+A Campylobacter screen CANNOT be performed on a rectal swab.

 Culture: Conventional culture utilizing media specifically formulated for enteric pathogen isolation.Campylobacter screen: Enzyme immunoassay (EIA).